Readers' advisory: 1897–1920

-In 1897, the ALA President stated that "the personal influence of librarians who assisted and advised readers was the most potent force in molding community reading."
+In 1897, the American Library Association President stated that "the personal influence of librarians who assisted and advised readers was the most potent force in molding community reading."

 1920–1980

 Organized readers' advisory programs have been documented dating back to the 1920s.
 Between 1922 and 1926, readers' advisory programs were experimentally introduced into seven urban libraries (Cleveland and Detroit, in 1922, Indianapolis, Milwaukee, and Chicago, in 1923 and 1924, and Cincinnati and Portland, OR).

 The Adult Education Movement emerged in the 1920s in public libraries and was frequently discussed in American Library Association professional publications.

 The 1924 report The American Public Library and the Diffusion of Knowledge by William Learned to the Carnegie Corporation sought to establish adult education as the focus of the public library, with personalized readers' advisory service to adult readers by "reference experts" who would make up a "community intelligence service."

-The 1926 American Library Association "book-length" commission report Libraries and Adult Education placed high importance on readers' advisory services in Adult Education.
+The 1926 American Library Association commission report Libraries and Adult Education placed high importance on readers' advisory services in Adult Education.
 Judson T. Jennings provided a summary of the work, observing that the "library's contribution to adult education resolved itself into three major activities:"